algolia/algoliasearch-wordpress/README.md

 4. Activate the plugin through the *Plugins* menu in Wordpress
 5. Go to the **Algolia Search** left menu configuration page and fill your credentials
 6. Configure the way you want the plugin to render your search results
-7. Click the "Re-index" button
+7. Click the "Reindex data" button

 Features
 --------

-#### Search bar with auto-complete
+##### Search bar with auto-complete

 This extension adds an auto-completion menu to your search bar displaying product, categories & pages "as-you-type".

-#### Instant & Faceted search results page
+##### Instant & Faceted search results page

 This extension adds a default implementation of an instant & faceted search results page.
-Just customize the underlying CSS & JavaScript to suits your shop theme.
+Just customize the underlying CSS & JavaScript to suits your wordpress theme.

-#### Typo-tolerant full-text search

-If you choose not to use the instant search.
-The extension will replace the fulltext indexer providing you a typo-tolerant & relevant search experience.

-If you choose to use the instant search, when you search for something fulltext indexer replacement is still used so that you can have a backend implementation of the search in order to keep a good SEO

 Configuration